TomMakes/prisma-orm-capability-test/README.md

 1. Run command `npm run start` to create the database data.

 # Features I want to test are:
 ## Create:
-- Saving data into one table
+- (Done) Saving data into one table
+- (Done) Saving data into multiple tables
-- attempting and failing to save invalid data.
+- (Done) Attempting and failing to save invalid data.
 ## Read:
 - Fetching data from one table
 - Attempting to fetch non-existent data
-- Fetching data with related data from another table
+- (Done) Fetching data with related data from another table
 ## Update:
 - Updating single property
 - Updating multiple properties